knpuniversity/drupal-under-the-hood/knpu/modules-routes-controllers.md

 > http://localhost:8000/the/dino/says

 Hmm page not found.
 As a seasoned Drupal developer, you may be wonder, "uhh do I need to clear some cache?"
-You're right!
+My gosh, you're right!